 The sales page doesn’t even boast any unique qualities; instead, they claim the tee is the epitome of sophistication.
 You’re better off wearing a bowtie and speaking in a British accent.

-Our advice?
-Instead of choosing ridiculously expensive, choose ridiculously comfortable.
-At £16 a tee, our T-Shirts give you luxury without the luxury price tag.
+Our advise, Instead of choosing ridiculously expensive, choose ridiculously comfortable.
+At £19 a tee, our tailor fitted and built to last Muscle Fit Basics T-Shirts give you luxury without the luxury price tag.